Hit-and-run, we’ve all heard those news stories involving someone fleeing the scene of an accident they were involved in.

 4. File a report with DMV: You must also file a written report with the California Department of Motor Vehicles (DMV) within 10 days of the incident if there was property damage greater than $1,000 or an injury was sustained by any party involved in the accident.

-In addition to following these steps, drivers should also always practice defensive driving strategies behind the wheel.
-Maintaining an appropriate speed, avoiding distractions such as cell phones, properly signaling when turning corners and following safe distances between vehicles are all smart decisions which can help a driver avoid accidents all together.
-Educating oneself on California’s Hit and Run Law is also important so that in case of an accident situation, one is familiar with their rights and obligations as set forth by law enforcement officials and victims alike.
+In addition to following these steps, drivers should always practice defensive driving strategies behind the wheel.
+Maintaining an appropriate speed, avoiding distractions such as cell phones, properly signaling when turning corners, and following safe distances between vehicles are all smart decisions that can help a driver avoid accidents altogether.

 Answers to Frequently Asked Questions

-What are the criminal penalties for violating the California hit and run law?
+What are the criminal penalties for violating the California hit-and-run law?

-What are the possible defense strategies for a California hit and run case?
+What are the possible defense strategies for a California hit-and-run case?

-When facing a hit and run charge in California, it’s important to build a strong defense.
+When facing a hit-and-run charge in California, it’s important to build a strong defense.
 Possible defense strategies include:

 1. Lack of intent.
 In order to be found guilty of hit and run, the prosecution must prove beyond a reasonable doubt that the defendant intended to leave the scene of an accident with knowledge they were involved in one.
 If your attorney can present evidence that you did not act out of intent, you may be able to avoid a conviction.

-3. False accusation – Witnesses who claim to have seen the alleged hit and run can be wrong or mistaken, so your attorney may bring into doubt the accuracy of their statements if false accusations are suspected.
+3. False accusation – Witnesses who claim to have seen the alleged hit and run can be wrong or mistaken, so your attorney may doubt the accuracy of their statements if false accusations are suspected.

 What are the civil liability criteria for a California hit and run?

-In California, the civil liability criteria for a hit and run can be broken down into three components: negligence, causation, and damages.
-Negligence requires that the defendant showed a disregard for reasonable safety by failing to exercise reasonable care when operating their vehicle.
 Causation requires that the defendant’s actions were the legal cause of the victim’s injuries or damages.
-Damages refer to monetary or non-monetary losses suffered by the victim as a result of the accident (i.e., medical expenses, repair costs, lost wages, pain and suffering).
-The degree of responsibility for the hit and run is assessed based on how serious the incident was and whether there were any aggravating factors involved.
+Damages refer to monetary or non-monetary losses suffered by the victim due to the accident (e.g., medical expenses, repair costs, lost wages, pain and suffering).
+The degree of responsibility for the hit-and-run is assessed based on how serious the incident was and whether there were any aggravating factors involved.